Quran-Journey/backend/docs/README.md

 ![image](./assets/img/docsExample.png)

-To see how you can document the code yourself in more detail, take a look at the files inside of the model and routes folders (particularly lesson.js).
+To see how you can document the code yourself in more detail, take a look at the files inside of the model and routes folders (particularly lesson.ts).
 Notice that the models are documented slightly differently from how the routes are documented.
 After running `sh run.sh`, you can see the documentation at `http://localhost/redoc-static.html`.

 You'll also see that an `oas.json` and `redoc-static.html` file have been generated.
 You can ignore those unless you need to debug something in the documentation process, in which case you can see one of the references below.